Stories

 No. 1:

 on the left: in a small stream close to the agricultural lands of Gorp and Roovert, Goirle, the Netherlands, I found broken ice that caught my attention.
 As razor blades the ice seemed to have very sharp edges.
 On the right: heaps and bundles of snow create fantastic soft sculptures in the nature development area of Turkaa, Diessen, the Netherlands.
-Both beautiful on their own.
+Sharp (spiky) versus round.
+Both beautiful and daunting at the same time.